zajichek/scripts/README.md

 # scripts

-A repository of miscellaneous scripts and code snippets.
+A repository of miscellaneous scripts and code bases from over the years.